LP-CDF/AMi_Image_Analysis/README.md

 Added visualisation of autoMARCO results

 2019/12/17:
-Added a tool to automatically crop images using opencv (CV2_cropImage.py).
+Added a tool to automatically crop images using opencv (autocrop.py).
 This enhances autoMARCO results.
-Added a tool to check circle detection on a given image.
+Added a tool to check circle detection on a given image (Check_Circle_detection.py).

 ## Screenshots